advance100/doc_webpack/shimming-modules.md

 # Order of loaders

-In rar cases when you have to apply more than one technique, you need to use the correct order of loaders:
+In rare cases when you have to apply more than one technique, you need to use the correct order of loaders:

 inlined: `expose!imports!exports`, configuration: expose before imports before exports.